nhlpa/dba-in-a-box/README.md

 [![forks badge]][forks]
 [![issues badge]][issues]

-Useful scripts and jobs to make life as a DBA easier.
+Useful scripts and jobs to make life as a part-time DBA easier.

 ## Scripts Included
 - [sp_whoIsActive][1] by Adam Machanic